mario-eth/soldeer/USAGE.md

 **Warning** ⚠️

 You are at risk to push sensitive files to the central repository that then can be seen by everyone.
-Make sure to exclude sensitive files in the `.soldeerignore` file.
+Make sure to exclude sensitive files in the `.soldeerignore` or `.gitignore` file.
 Furthermore, we've implemented a warning that it will be triggered if you try to push a project that contains any `.dot` files/directories.
 If you want to skip this warning, you can just use